Identity Verification through ACSP

 IDV Standards Set By the Companies House

-An ACSP must exercise heightened caution when conducting identity verification checks for third parties, ensuring full compliance with the standards and guidelines established by Companies House.
-Strict adherence to these requirements is essential, as any form of negligence—such as failing to properly validate documents or overlooking signs of fraud—could result in serious consequences.
-These may include the suspension of the ACSP’s status or the revocation of their authorisation to act as an authorised agent for identity verification purposes.
+An ACSP must exercise heightened caution when conducting identity verification checks for third parties.
+Strict adherence to Companies House standards is essential.
+Negligence, such as failing to properly validate documents or overlooking signs of fraud, can result in suspension or revocation of ACSP status.

 Required Documents

-Option 2 is used when the documents are checked by a person either remotely or in person.
-If ACSP opts for this option, they require only 2 documents in total to be kept as evidence.
-The person being verified must provide either two documents from group A or 1 document each from group A and group B.
+Option 2 applies where documents are checked by a person, either remotely or face to face.
+Two documents in total are required.
+The individual must provide either two documents from Group A, or one document from Group A and one from Group B.

-Group A documents are listed below which often requires document reference number, expiry date, and country of issue:
+Group A (document reference number, expiry date, and country of issue required):

 • A passport or Irish passport card (can be up to 18 months expired)